 - Provided supervision and regulation of governance of banks and systemically important financial systems

 In addition to this success, the Group has published widely.
-For example, Dr Alison Lui has contributed to Focus 13 Challenges in Group Governance: The Governance of Cross-Border Bank Subsidiaries, which is an International Finance Corporation (part of the World Bank) publication.
+For example, Focus 13 Challenges in Group Governance: The Governance of Cross-Border Bank Subsidiaries, which is an International Finance Corporation (part of the World Bank) publication.
 This publication offers practical guidance for responding to the challenges of bank subsidiary governance.
-Dr Tony Harvey, another of the Group’s members, also regularly publishes work, contributing to respected publications, such as the Solicitors’ Journal and New Law Journal.

 The Group also has a presence at prominent conferences, such as the World Bank High Level Meeting on Governance of Bank Subsidiaries and the International Corporate Governance Network Academic Conference.

-Funding for the Group’s work has come from a Winston Churchill Fellowship, a Liverpool John Moores University Early Career Researcher Fellowship and a Max Planck Scholarship, Society of Legal Scholars and the Inner Temple.
+Funding for the Group’s work has come from a Winston Churchill Fellowship, Liverpool John Moores University Early Career Researcher Fellowship, Max Planck Scholarship, Society of Legal Scholars and the Inner Temple.